Benton County, Oregon: Politics and government

-For a long time Benton County strongly favored the Republican Party.
-In the 1932 Presidential Election, it was the only county in the state to vote for Herbert Hoover instead of FDR.
-Along with Riverside County in California it was one of only two counties in the Pacific States to be held by Hoover that year.
-As late as 1960 Benton was the most Republican county in the traditionally Republican state of Oregon, which at that point had never supported a Democrat other than FDR for president except for 1912 when the Republican Party was divided and a very narrow victory in 1868.
-Up to 1984 Benton County had voted for a Democratic presidential candidate only four times, in the above-mentioned 1868 election plus the national Democratic landslides of 1912, 1936 and 1964.
+For a long time, Benton County strongly favored the Republican Party due to its significant Yankee influence.
+In the 1932 presidential election, it was the only county in the state to vote for Herbert Hoover instead of FDR.
+Along with Riverside County in California, it was one of only two counties in the Pacific States to be held by Hoover that year.
+As late as 1960, Benton was the most Republican county in the traditionally Republican state of Oregon, which at that point had never supported a Democrat other than FDR for president, except for 1912 when the Republican Party was divided and a very narrow victory in 1868.
+Up to 1984, Benton County had voted for a Democratic presidential candidate only four times, in the above-mentioned 1868 election plus the national Democratic landslides of 1912, 1936, and 1964.
 In 1964, Lyndon Johnson became the first Democrat to win an absolute majority of the county's vote since Horatio Seymour.

 The Republican edge in the county narrowed from the 1970s onward, culminating when it swung from a five-point victory for Ronald Reagan in 1984 to a nine-point victory for Michael Dukakis in 1988.
 Since then, Benton County has become a strongly Democratic county, and is usually the second-strongest Democratic bastion in the state, behind only Multnomah County (Portland).
 This is largely due to the leanings of Oregon State's student body and staff, closely tracking with Democratic gains in other counties influenced by college towns.
-No Republican has come within nine percentage points of carrying Benton County since 1988, and Barack Obama, Hillary Clinton, and Joe Biden have won the county by over thirty percentage points during each of the last four presidential elections.
+No Republican has come within nine percentage points of carrying Benton County since 1988, and Barack Obama, Hillary Clinton, Joe Biden, and Kamala Harris have won the county by over thirty percentage points during each of the last five presidential elections.
+Overall, Benton County is a reliable state bellwether, having voted for Oregon's statewide winner in every presidential election since 1948, along with Hood River County.

 Since 1972, Benton County has been a home rule county, meaning that the citizens have full control over the county charter, rather than using a standard charter issued by the state.
 The voters have chosen to eliminate the traditional elected county offices of Assessor, Treasurer, Surveyor, Justice of the Peace, and Clerk.
 Currently, they only elect three County Commissioners and a Sheriff.

 The three current Benton County Commissioners are Chair Pat Malone, Xanthippe Augerot, and Nancy Wyse.
 They are all members of the Democratic Party and have served since 2019, 2017, and 2021; respectively.
 Wyse and Augerot's current terms expire in January 2025, while Malone's is up in January 2023.

 The current Benton County Sheriff is Jef Van Arsdall.
 He was appointed to the office in March 2021 to fill the remainder of the term of retiring sheriff Scott Jackson.

+Benton County is currently one of 11 counties in Oregon in which therapeutic psilocybin is legal.